calogica/dbtbt/README.md

 ### Install

-This package is not yet on Pipy and needs to be installed locally as a dev package.
+This package is not yet on PyPI and needs to be installed locally as a dev package.

 1. Clone the Github repo:
 `git clone git@github.com:calogica/dbtbt.git`